BuildFarBox/FarBox-Doc/docs/2 Template & API/0 template syntax.markdown

 FarBox turns file-folder base on OS file system into a query-able database, then the FarBox API queries the database to get data to render the pages(HTML).

 In a traditional point of view， database means `backend`, and the pages mean `frontend`.
 And we found the Jade syntax which can help us to mix backend and frontend together, coding less but more beautiful.
-We customed Jade syntax for FarBox, it works well and becomes more human!
+We customized Jade syntax for FarBox, it works well and becomes more human!

 [Jade](http://jade-lang.com/) is a pythonic template frame from the world of Node.js.
 In fact, FarBox will compile a `.jade` file into a file follows `Jinja2` syntax on server side.